From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 \subsection{Performance Metrics}

 The performance of our model is evaluated objectively in terms of some widely-used similarity metrics, including Intersection Over Union (IOU), SSIM \cite{SSIM}, and per pixel error rate.
+These three metrics are defined below.

+where $\cap$ and $\cup$ denote respectively set intersection and set union; and, TP, TN, FP, and FN stand for true positive, true negative, false positive, and false negative, respectively.
+The SSIM index measures the structural similarity between two images.
+In the equation above, $\mu_x$ and $\sigma_x$ denote the average and the variance of image $x$, $\sigma_{xy}$ denotes the covariance, and $C_1$ and $C_2$ are variables stabilizing the division.

+Finally, we also utilize the contour-to-contour distance, hereafter abbreviated as C2Cdist, to approximate the \textit{Edge placement Error} (EPE) and the \textit{Edge Displacement Error} used in \cite{ye2019lithogan}.
+This metric, methodologically similar to EPE, measures the mean contour-to-contour distance between a lithography prediction and its SEM contour ground-truth.
+We utilize this strategy because an SEM prediction usually contains multiple irregular regions whose bounding boxes may be overlapped, and thus bounding boxes cannot suggest a fair distance measure for the whole SEM prediction.
+The \textit{C2Cdist} metric, measured in pixels, is illustrated in Fig. \ref{fig:DistC2C} and available for download at \cite{C2Cdist}.
 We will demonstrate in detail that our model outperforms other image-to-image translation methods and the standard OPC approach.